anypackage/anypackage/docs/en-US/about_Creating_Package_Providers.md

 ## Register a Package Provider

-To register a package provider with `UniversalPackageManager` the following method must be called from within your module.
+To register a package provider with `AnyPackage` the following method must be called from within your module.
 In this example the `[TestProvider]` is the type that implements the package provider.

 ```powershell